 The imagery on this card is great and clearly displays Trout getting ready to pummel the ball.

 The combination of the great image with the signature Bowman Chrome finish makes this card a beauty.

 2011 Topps Update Mike Trout Rookie Card #US175

 Mike Trout’s Topps Update rookie card is next on the list.
 This card is one of the most valuable and iconic base cards ever produced by Topps.

-Featuring an image of Trout in the Angels throwback uniforms after ripping a line drive.
-This is one of Trout’s best cards and also one of his most attainable.
+Featuring an image of Trout in Angel’s throwback uniforms after ripping a line drive.
+This is one of Trout’s best cards and one of his most attainable.